Get Started

 What is First-Party Data?

-What is first party data, exactly?
-First-party audience data is the information you receive directly from your audience.
+So, what’s behind first-party data’s meaning?
 It includes demographic information, audience behavior, and estimated preferences.
 Some examples include CRM data, subscription information, and behavioral data from your websites and apps.

 It is collected through passive observation of behavior on your website, cookies installed on your visitors’ browsers, and code installed on media assets.